Marwan al-Shehhi: Travels in early 2001

-Ziad Jarrah, Atta, and al-Shehhi, having progressed in their training, all took foreign trips during the holiday period of 2000-2001.
-When Atta returned to Florida, al-Shehhi left for Morocco, traveling to Casablanca in mid-January 2001. al-Shehhi's family, concerned about not having heard from him, reported him missing to the UAE government.
-The UAE embassy in turn contacted the Hamburg police and a UAE representative tried to find him in Germany, visiting mosques and al-Shehhi's last address in Hamburg.
-After learning that his family was looking for him, al-Shehhi telephoned them on 20 January and said he was living and studying in Hamburg.
-The UAE government then told the Hamburg police they could call off the search.
+After completing their flight training Atta, Jarrah, and al-Shehhi all took foreign trips during the holiday season of 2000–2001.
+Atta went to Berlin, Germany to coordinate with Ramzi bin al-Shibh about their flight training, Jarrah went to Lebanon and Germany to visit his family and girlfriend, while al-Shehhi went to Morocco then to the United Arab Emirates to visit his wife.
+After not hearing from al-Shehhi for a long time, his family reported him missing to the government of the UAE.
+As a response, the embassy in UAE contacted Hamburg to inform the authorities.
+After learning that his family were concerned for him, al-Shehhi finally called them on 20 January 2001 to assure them that he was okay.

-Atta and al-Shehhi both encountered some difficulty reentering the United States, on 10 January and 19 January, respectively.
+Atta and al-Shehhi both encountered some difficulty reentering the United States on 10 and 19 January, respectively.
 As neither had presented a student visa, both of them had to persuade INS inspectors that they should be admitted so that they could continue their flight training.
 Neither operative had any problem clearing customs.
 After returning to Florida from their trips, Atta and al-Shehhi visited Georgia, staying briefly in Norcross and Decatur, and renting a single-engine plane to fly with an instructor in Lawrenceville.
 By 19 February, Atta and al-Shehhi were in Virginia.
 They had rented a mailbox in Virginia Beach, cashed a check, and then promptly returned to Georgia, staying in Stone Mountain.
 In mid-March, Ziad Jarrah was in Georgia as well, staying in Decatur.
 At the end of the month, Jarrah left the United States again and visited Sengün in Germany for two weeks.
 In early April, Atta and al-Shehhi returned to Virginia Beach and closed the mailbox they had opened in February.